Missouri Nursing Colleges, Degrees & Licenses

 Missouri issues an APRN Document of Recognition, not a license.
 Applicants must have an active Missouri RN license or multistate RN license from another nurse licensure compact state to keep the APRN recognition current.
 If either the Missouri RN license or compact state license expires, then the APRN recognition will expire.
 They must also maintain current national certification.

-Nurse Anesthetist (CRNA) Licenses in Missouri
+Certified Registered Nurse Anesthetist (CNRA) Licensure in Missouri

 Licensing AuthorityEligibility & DetailsRenewal Requirements